Today you’re going to learn exactly how many sets and reps you should do every time you workout.

 - If you want to improve your overall strength: Do sets of 4-6 reps per set

-- If you are competing in a strength sport and want to improve maximal strength: Do sets of 1-3 reps per set
+- If you are a strength athlete and want to improve maximal strength: Do sets of 1-3 reps per set

-- For each individual exercise, do 3-5 total sets, averaging 15-30 total reps per exercise
+- For each individual exercise, stick to the 3-5 total set range, averaging 15-30 total reps per exercise

 The next step is to learn: